Benessaiah, Karina

 I am currently working on projects related to the following research directions:

-1) How do we navigate towards sustainable and just pathways?
+1) How do we navigate towards sustainable and just pathways under a context of polycrisis?

-A. Understanding how small-scale sustainability “scale up” to bring about broader transformations?
+A. Understanding how sustainability initiatives “scale up” to bring about broader transformations?

 • Project: Montreal: Building an ecosystem of change.
-In collaboration with Dr. Elena Bennett, McGill University, the project seeks to provide place-based understanding of transformational dynamics and the role played by seeds of the good Anthropocene – small-scale sustainability initiatives - in scaling up sustainability.
-This project is part of a broader project Seeds of Good Anthropocene.
+This project seeks to provide place-based understanding of transformational dynamics and the role played by small-scale sustainability initiatives in changing views and values, practices and structures.
+This project is part of a broader project entitled Seeds of Good Anthropocene.

 • Project: Seeds of Good Anthropocenes: Fostering food system transformation in Africa.
 IDRC co-funded project looking at food system seed initiatives in Ghana, South Africa and Kenya.
 Part of an international team of researchers, mostly coming from the Global South, that seek to understand further the role playing by small-scale sustainability initiatives or seeds in fostering new food sustainability pathways